-- Nominate a Council member for safeguarding responsibilities who will oversee the school's safeguarding policy and practice and champion safeguarding issues. - Ensure that they understand the local criteria for action and the local protocol and they are reflected in their own policies and procedures. - Ensure there are procedures in place to manage safeguarding concerns. - Ensure that training and induction occurs so that staff members are fully up-to-date on their responsibilities. - Ensure that all staff read Part One of KCSIE and that those who do not work directly with children read either Part One or Annex A - Council will ensure that mechanisms are in place to assist staff to understand and carry out their roles and responsibilities as set out in Part One of KCSIE. - Receive an annual report on safeguarding. - Ensure that an annual audit is carried out of the school's policies and procedures to safeguard children and of how effectively the related duties have been discharged.
+- Nominate a Council member for safeguarding responsibilities who will oversee the school's safeguarding policy and practice and champion safeguarding issues. - Ensure that they understand the local criteria for action and the local protocols and they are reflected in their own policies and procedures. - Ensure there are procedures in place to manage safeguarding concerns. - Ensure that training and induction occurs so that staff members are fully up-to-date on their responsibilities. - Ensure that all staff read Part One of KCSIE and that those who do not work directly with children read either Part One or Annex A - Ensure mechanisms are in place to assist staff to understand and carry out their roles and responsibilities as set out in Part One of KCSIE. - Have an understanding of, and regularly review the schools IT filtering systems to ensure its effectiveness in order to limit children's exposure to risks from the schools IT system. - Ensure all council members receive appropriate safeguarding training (including online) at induction.
+This training will equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support a robust whole school approach to safeguarding and that this training is regularly updated. - Receive an annual report on safeguarding. - Ensure that an annual audit is carried out of the school's policies and procedures to safeguard children and of how effectively the related duties have been discharged.

-The nominated members of Council for Safeguarding are Annabel Cody, Chair and Sarah Phillips and their contact details can be obtained via the Director of Finance & Operations.
+The nominated members of Council for Safeguarding are Sam Jukes-Adams, Chair and Angie Dehadray and their contact details can be obtained via the Director of Finance & Operations.

-2. WHISTLEBLOWING
+2. WHISTLEBLOWING: